Kneeling: Kneeling in sexual intercourse

 The kneeling position may be used in various ways in sexual intercourse.
 A member of a couple may take a kneeling position in front of their partner in order to perform oral sex for the other.
 Other sexual positions involving kneeling may include the position commonly referred to as “doggy style,” in which one partner is crouched on all fours while the other takes a kneeling position, usually with both knees on the ground, in order to penetrate the crouching partner from behind, or various riding positions, in which one partner is kneeling with both knees down above the other partner and is penetrated from below.

 BDSM

-BDSM, referring to bondage, discipline, dominance and submission, and masochism, encompasses a complex variety of practices involving interpersonal relationships, typically of a sexual nature, centered around the creation of an unbalanced power dynamic.
+BDSM, referring to bondage/discipline, dominance/submission and sadism/masochism, encompasses a complex variety of practices involving interpersonal relationships, typically of a sexual nature, centered around the creation of an unbalanced power dynamic.
 Consent is considered of the utmost importance within a BDSM relationship.
 Kneeling is commonplace in BDSM practices as a way to show or enforce submission to or by the dominant partner.
 The role of the dominant or the submissive is not exclusively gendered, though gender may influence the dynamics of a D/s relationship.
 Some men who serve as submissives to dominant women, for example, find comfort in the action of kneeling submissively for a woman.